Three loop effective potential for $\langle \frac{1}{2} { A_\mu^a }^2 \rangle$ in the Landau gauge in QCD

 where the index ranges are $1$~$\leq$~$i$~$\leq$~$\Nf$, $1$~$\leq$~$a$~$\leq$~$\NA$ and $1$~$\leq$~$I$~$\leq$~$\Nc$, $\Nf$ is the number of massless quarks, $\NA$ is the dimension of the adjoint representation and $\Nc$ is the number of colours or equally the dimension of the fundamental representation.
 All entities in (\ref{qcdlag}) are bare as denoted by the subscript ${}_{\bare}$.
 The field strength and covariant derivatives are

 where $g$ is the gauge coupling constant.
 Although we have included the gauge parameter $\alpha$ in (\ref{qcdlag}) it will henceforth be set to the Landau gauge value of zero in all subsequent calculations.
+We focus on this particular gauge since it is the one that has been most widely studied over many years, using lattice field theory and Schwinger-Dyson methods, meaning that the gluon mass has been estimated in it more than any other gauge.
 Having recalled the core QCD Lagrangian we now focus on the incorporation of the dimension $2$ operator ${\cal O}$~$=$~$\frac{1}{2} { A_\mu^a }^2$ into the LCO formalism.
 This is achieved by considering the path integral where the operator is included with a source $J$ leading to the additional term $J {\cal O}$ in the Lagrangian which will then have an associated path integral generating functional $W[J]$.
 Therefore the starting point to treat ${\cal O}$ in the LCO method is given by the functional, \cite{51},

 where everything is expressed in terms of bare quantities.
 In addition to the linear source term there is a quadratic one.
 This is necessary to ensure renormalizability which can be seen in several ways.
 The simplest is through dimensional analysis, \cite{51,52}.
 As the gluon field has dimension $1$ then $J$ has dimension $2$ and therefore a quadratic term in $J$ is necessary in four dimensions.
 If such a term was not present then the correlation function of $J$, which is clearly divergent, would not have an available counterterm to allow the consistent redefinition of the bare Lagrangian in terms of renormalized variables.
 Separately the additional parameter $\zeta$ has been introduced in order to ensure that the renormalization group equation for $W[J]$ is homogeneous, \cite{46,47,51}.
 The actual form of the renormalized parameter will be calculated later via the renormalization group construction and will be a perturbative function of the coupling constant, \cite{46,47,51}.